Top Ten Botanical Gardens to visit around the World!

 - VanDusen – Vancouver’s Botanical Gardens

 - The Gardens at the Palace of Versailles

 Start thinking about Spring now.
 Perhaps consider visiting one of these beautiful properties as inspiration for what you can do in your own garden.
 It’s never too late (or too early) to start thinking about flowers or, for that matter, friends.
-If you would like to learn more about how to make new friends, register today for our free App.
+If you would like to learn more about how to make new friends, create your account today to join our community.
 At Amintro, “We’re where grown ups go to make new friends!”

 By: Sheralyn Roman